 The first template to be included in the OB is the acquisition template.
-For both seeing limited instrument modes (WFM-NOAO-N and WFM-NOAO-E), there are two templates that can be used for acquisition: wfm-noao_acq_preset if there is no need to do an interactive centering and the telescope pointing precision, 2" ~ 3", is good enough.
-For precise centering wfm-noao_acq_movetopixel must be used and instructions for field centering must be given in the README file and on the finding chart.
-For both WFM-AO instrument modes (WFM-AO-N and WFM-AO-E), the template to be used for acquisition is wfm-ao_acq_movetopixelLGS.
-For NFM-AO mode, the acquisition template is MUSE_nfm-ao_acq_LGS.
+For both seeing limited instrument modes (WFM-NOAO-N and WFM-NOAO-E), there are two templates that can be used for acquisition: wfm-noao\acq\preset if there is no need to do an interactive centering and the telescope pointing precision, 2"-3", is good enough.
+For precise centering wfm-noao\acq\movetopixel must be used and instructions for field centering must be given in the README file and on the finding chart.
+In addition, should the target FoV not contain a relatively bright source then we strongly suggest using a reference star for blind offset, which can be located few arcmin away from the target.
+For both WFM-AO instrument modes (WFM-AO-N and WFM-AO-E), the template to be used for acquisition is wfm-ao\acq\movetopixelLGS.
+For NFM-AO mode, the acquisition template is MUSE\nfm-ao\acq\LGS.

-In addition, the template wfm-noao_acq_presetRRM must be used for an acquisition OB in Rapid Response Mode.
+In addition, the template wfm-noao\acq\presetRRM must be used for an acquisition OB in Rapid Response Mode.
 This latter template is an exact copy of the normal preset template with the addition of two hidden (from the user) keywords for bookkeeping and logistics.